 Coreopsis/Tickseed (Coreopsis spp.), zones 4-9

 Columbine (Aquilegia spp.), zones 3-10

 Be patient, as perennials may need a year or two to get established.
 However, if you start with the largest plants possible, the plants will be large enough to put on a show much sooner.

 Determine the needs of each perennial and plant appropriately.
 Although most need sun, some benefit from partial shade, especially in hot climates.
 Perennials are also relatively accepting of most soil types, but most require well-drained soil.

 Wildflower mixes are another good source of self-seeding perennial plants.
 Look for packets of seeds suitable for your growing zone.

 Mulch perennials with dry leaves or straw in fall to protect the roots from soil freezing and thawing.
 Remove the mulch before new growth appears in spring.

-An inch or two (2.5 to 5 cm.) of compost or well-rotted manure dug into the soil gets perennials off to a good start.
+An inch or two (2.5-5 cm.) of compost or well-rotted manure dug into the soil gets perennials off to a good start.
 Otherwise, one feeding in spring, using a general-purpose fertilizer, is sufficient for most perennials.